Dubrovnik, Croatia: The Jewel of the Eastern Mediterranean

-The Mediterranean is dotted with legendary ports and cinema style luxury, and this fusion of natural beauty and Old World glamour is why it is one of the most popular cruise destinations in the world.
+If you’re looking for things to do in Dubrovnik, check this blog post out!
+And if you need to get there overland, you can book that online here.
+The Mediterranean is dotted with legendary ports and cinema-style luxury, and this fusion of natural beauty and Old World glamour is why it is one of the most popular cruise destinations in the world.
 A cruise through the western Mediterranean will take you to places like Venice, Rome, Nice and Barcelona.
 Cruise ships have been visiting these cities and port towns forever, disgorging passengers for day excursions to see everything from Saint Mark’s Basilica and the Trevi Fountain to the Henri Matisse coloured casinos in the French Riviera.
 Take one look at Nice and you can’t help but think of Bridgett Bardot cruising the hilltop streets in a convertible.
-Click here to see what Virgin Holidays Cruises has to offer.

 The Croatian Riviera